codylewis/codylewis-net/content/posts/2019/05/get-the-most-out-of-your-sprint-reviews.md

 Targeted in a way, yes.

 Just like a baseball pitcher does a few practice swings before trying to slam the ball over the fences.
-A few practice or "softball" will boost confidence and prime stakeholders for the more important questions that will follow.
+A few practice or "softball" questions will boost confidence and prime stakeholders for the more important questions that will follow.

 ## It's a Process

-This approach might likely won't take you from little feedback to exceeding the meeting time by 30 minutes because of the conversations sparked -- a nice problem to have.
+Start small and naturally work things in that your team is on board with.
+Developing great software is a team effort and getting feedback during the review is no different.

+Just like your team iterates during development, a successful sprint review just as much refinement.